CoderKD101/PhotoGallerySite/README.md

 Welcome to **KshitCaptures**, my first step into the world of web development!
 This is a personal photography blog website where I share stunning moments captured with my mobile camera and write blogs about mobile photography tips, tricks, and experiences.

-This project reflects both my love for photography and my growing skills as a frontend developer.
+This project reflects my love for photography and my growing front-end developer skills.

 > **Note**: This is a static website without backend functionality or a database.